What Is Greenhouse Shading and Why Is It So Important?

 - Survey and planning – our pilot assesses the area, height and type of roof covering.
 A flight plan with precise GPS coordinates is prepared.

-- Solution preparation – the shading paint is diluted according to the manufacturer's recommendations and loaded into the drone's tank.
+- Solution preparation – the COVER X2 paint is diluted according to the manufacturer's instructions and loaded into the drone's tank.
+One 22 kg pack of COVER X2 covers approximately 700–1,400 m², depending on the desired shading intensity.

 - Quality control – after application we inspect the coverage and make an additional pass if needed.